sbt/sbt/doc/README.md

 The last features I'd like to add until a feature freeze are mainly a better / nicer output, for both the command-line tools and the SBT plugin.
-These are tracked via Github [issues](https://github.com/alexarchambault/coursier/issues?q=is%3Aopen+is%3Aissue+milestone%3A1.0.0), along with other points.
+These are tracked via GitHub [issues](https://github.com/alexarchambault/coursier/issues?q=is%3Aopen+is%3Aissue+milestone%3A1.0.0), along with other points.
 Milestones will keep being released until then.
 Then coursier should undergo `RC` releases, with no new features added, and only fixes and minor refactorings between them.